rubigdata/bigdata-blog-2019-DanielAnthes/Assignment3.md

 # Assignment 3

 In this blog post I describe my first experience with using Spark SQL.
 In the following I will describe the steps I took to analyze a dataset published by the city council of Nijmegen  [here](https://www.nijmegen.nl/opendata/BAG_ADRES.csv).
 To start off I will answer some of the questions posed in the notebook for this assignment and subsequently will look into the data further.
 In the process I will comment on how to use Spark to perform the analysis.
+Since this blog post is written in markdown it seemed impractical to copy and format all the outputs to the various commands in this post.
+To see all the steps I took in the analysis and to inspect the data it is probably easiest to have a look at the notebook uploaded [here](https://github.com/rubigdata/spark-2019-DanielAnthes/blob/master/assignment3_danielanthes.snb.ipynb)

 ## Reading in a dataset